jiachengxiong/ConfSeq/unconditional_generation/README.md

 bash scripts/train_bartforcausallm.sh
 ```

 A pre-trained model checkpoint is also available for download [here](mylink).
+Please download and put it in the `checkpoints` directory.

 ## Molecule Generation